 In collaboration with Out of the Blue, Edinburgh Council, Reiach & Hall and Hub Southeast, we have been involved in engagement for the site’s meanwhile use.
 By reaching out to local residents, running workshops and taking feedback, we are working to ensure the site serves and accommodates the needs of the local community.
 Most recently, we co-ran a workshop at the Out of the Blue Drill Hall on the 11th of November, where we discussed different potential uses for the site.
 You can find a report from this session here.

-To build on these ideas, there will be another meet-up on Saturday the 20th of January, also at the Drill Hall, from 10.00-12.00.
-This event is aimed at bringing together residents to form a steering group for the site, please get in touch if you are interested in attending!
+To build on these ideas, we helped facilitate another meet-up on Saturday the 20th of January, also at the Drill Hall.
+This event was aimed at bringing together residents to form a steering group for the site.

 Many thanks to Kenneth G Williams for the archival photographs.
 Other photos are courtesy of Out of the Blue.